 But what about medical adhesive tape?
-It may not pop to mind first, but this versatile tool is incredibly important in the medical field.
-There are many varieties from which to choose and many companies that convert medical adhesive tape for wound care.
+It might not be your first thought, but this versatile tool is vital in the medical field.
+There are many varieties to choose from and many companies that convert medical adhesive tape for wound care.

 This article answers some common (and not so common) questions: